-Examination (90%):
+Examination (75%):

 This is an open book examination and this year will be undertaken as an on-line assessment via Canvas.
-Adhering to the University Examination Guidelines, students are permitted to use any written or printed notes and books to the examination.
-The examination forms 90% of the module mark.
+Adhering to the University Examination Guidelines, students are permitted to use any written or printed notes and books during the examination.
+The examination forms 75% of the module mark.

-Moderation approach to main assessment: Universal second marking as check or audit

-Assessment Feedback: Marks and some explanatory comments will be available to each student on Canvas once marks have been released to all students.
+Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit Assessment Feedback: Marks and some explanatory comments will be available to each student on Canvas once marks have been released to all students.